rutgers-bootcamp-team-5/project-4/README.md

 The results of the recursive feature analysis guided the development of 3 models:

 ### Model 1 - All Features
-This model used all 32 features from the dataset and served as a baseline. <br>
+This model used all 32 features from the dataset and served as a baseline.

 #### Structure
 | Layer  | Neurons | Activation Function |